Enterprise Header Image

 Less Flashy More Functional

 I learned a lot about how enterprise application design is different than consumer design.
 The biggest lesson being that your end users have to use your product whether they like it or not.
 Period.
 They have to do their job.
 Because of this, there is more emphasis put on being able to complete tasks efficiently and accurately rather than the visual design.
+This learning impacted the way I prioritized design bugs for engineers to fix.
+User experience fixes were higher priority fixes compared to asethetics or branding.

 research study